 use the toggle to disable a rule without deleting it.
 Use the same toggle to enable a previously deactivated rule.

 see the number of events that have matched a particular rule since it was last updated.
 Click the number to see matching events for the selected date range in Data security > Overview.

 detection rules in Safetica NXT are prioritized and evaluated from the top to the bottom of the list.

 During evaluation, first match always applies.

 Best practice: We recommend placing general detection rules into the lower part of the list.
 More specific detection rules and exceptions should be placed into the upper part.

-You can change the order of the rules by dragging them by the row handle on the left.
+change the order of rules by dragging them by the row handle on the left.
 By arranging detection rules in the desired order, you change their priority and even create exceptions to high-priority rules.